Margate Caves

-The site of the caves in 2014.

 The Margate Caves are a tourist attraction in Margate.
 The caves were originally dug as a chalk mine in the area between Margate and Cliftonville.
 The caves were opened as Victorian seaside attraction in 1863 under the fictional name The Vortigern Caves.
-There walls were decorated with gaudy murals (or soldiers and pirates).
+Their walls were decorated with gaudy murals (of soldiers and pirates).
 The cave's popularity continued into the 20th century but were closed in 2004.

 After a local campaign starting in 2011 the caves were once again opened to visitors in 2019, with a newly built centre with a cafe, shop and exhibition space.